“It is well to be up before daybreak, for such habits contribute to health, wealth, and wisdom.” – Aristotle

 It is very important to not start your day on a clueless note.
-If you have work at 9 am, as we have said early; wake up a few hours back so that you don’t have IMMENSE amount of unnecessary tension railing behind you.
+If you have worked at 9 am, as we have said early; wake up a few hours back so that you don’t have an IMMENSE amount of unnecessary tension railing behind you.
 Anna Wintour, the chief editor of Vogue, wakes up an hour early just to perfect her signature bob and that is not even a part of her job.
 So the key to success is to do as much of work you can while keeping yourself neat and tidy as efficiently as possible.
 Noting down your schedule a night before saves you time and shows you a way of what you should and should not do.

 16. Watch the news before you get out of your house

-When I mentioned to avoid technology I did not suggest to remain ignorant.
+When I mentioned avoiding technology I did not suggest to remain ignorant.
 Our world is developing in minutes nowadays, and us being normal human beings we don’t normally have breaking news delivered to us in a silver platter.
 Safety is very important for working men and women since their kids and family are dependent upon them.
 You could watch the news in television or read the newspaper for half an hour.